1. Adventist Web Engine

 • Canonical URL: If the article is reprinted from another source, add the URL for where the article originally appeared, so that ownership can be determined.

-• This field doesn't need to be filled if the Canonical site page field is used
+• This field doesn't need to be filled if the Canonical site page field is used.

-• The Canonical URL tells search engines who originally published the article, so there is no ownership confusion for the search engine
+• The Canonical URL tells search engines who originally published the article, so there is no ownership confusion for the search engine.

-• Verify the article appears on the website(s) that you chose
+• Verify the article appears on the website(s) that you chose.

 Notes: Definition of types of articles

-• News: a text written about a recent event, and is time sensitive
+• News: A text written about a recent event and is time sensitive.

-• Blog: a text giving an opinion or information on a topic
+• Blog: A text giving an opinion or information on a topic.

 Article revisions